githubinsu/LightGBM/README.md

 ## Process
 The code follows several steps to achieve this goal:

 Data Preprocessing: Pivot the data to check the purchase frequency by customer and remove outliers.
 Encode the category columns using a label encoder and convert datetime data to numeric.

-Data Preprocessing: Convert each customer’s purchase history into time series data and pad to the same length.
+Convert each customer’s purchase history into time series data and pad to the same length.

 Model Training: Split the data into training and test sets.
 Train a LightGBM model on the training data.

 Model Evaluation: Evaluate the model on the test data.

 ## Results